 [Nb.
 A tip I picked up is that big-alcohol reds should be drunk round 16°C. María José Sevilla recommends 10 minutes of chilling in a fridge before opening to serve at dinner, especially on a hot day, when the temperature really does need bringing down.]

-The sad reality is that it means that Priorat wines aren’t cheap.
+It means that Priorat wines aren’t cheap.
 But I’m already keen to try more.
 So when I get my dream René Barbier-replica-Mazda, I’m embarking upon the 1,000 mile road trip back to north east Spain.
 I’ll fill the van, bring a load back and then crack open a bottle, so you can come round, and try out Robinson’s stone-sucking analogy for yourself.

 My Top 3 Wines from Priorat